 — Hasiči Praha 🚒 (@HasiciPraha) January 16, 2020

-According to the fire investigators’ report, the supercar caught fire while being driven inside a tunnel in Prague.
-The reason cited for the fire was a ‘technical defect’ and the fire department estimated the total damage cost at around $220,000 – which is much lower than the customized supercar’s $1.6 million USD price tag.
-What’s worse is that only six of these Carbonado Aventadors were ever made and one of them has been burnt down to the ground.
+According to the fire investigator’s report, the supercar caught fire while being driven inside a tunnel in Prague.
+The reason cited for the fire was a ‘technical defect,’ and the fire department estimated the total damage cost at around $220,000 – which is much lower than the customized supercar’s $1.6 million price tag.
+Worse is that only six of these Carbonado Aventadors were ever made, and one of them was burnt down to the ground.